X-Stuff/CudaKeeloq/readme.md

   > You may specify exact set of bytes which should be used for generating keys during bruteforce.
 For example you may want to use only numbers, or only ascii symbols.
 * **Pattern** attack
   > This is like extended alphabet.
 You may specify individual set of bytes for each byte in 64bit key.
 For example you may want first byte be any value, but others be only numbers.
+* **Dictionary** attack
+  > Manufacturer keys will be taken from input files.
+Supports binary and text modes.
+In text mode it's allowed to specify a seed also.

+## Limitations

+ * Doesn't support mixed bruteforce mode, when you need to bruteforce keys and seeds.
+You have to specify either `seed` or `key` if you want to brute `secure` or `faac` types.
+ * Can't do binary dictionary window attack.
+If you want something similar, you can make 63 more files.
+Where each file's content will be shifted by 1-to-63 bit to the left.

 ## Build